Market Cap: 24h Vol: BTC: BTC Dom:

 • Issued by Tether, the same company behind USDT.

-• Pegged to the euro similarly to how USDT is pegged to USD.
+• Pegged to the euro in the same way that USDT is pegged to the US dollar.

 Other Euro-Pegged Tokens